 Dumfries and Galloway Council is run by 43 councillors who are elected every five years by the residents they represent.
 The council area is made up of 12 wards with either three or four Councillors in each ward.

 Our current councillors were elected at the last Local Government elections on Thursday 4 May 2017 for a term of five years (until May 2022).

-Talk to your local councillor by contacting them directly or by attending one of their regular public surgeries.
+You can talk to your local councillors by contacting them directly or by dropping in to one of their public consultation sessions which are known as surgeries.

-- The Scottish Labour Group - 13 members
+- Scottish National Party (SNP) - 11 members

 An Independent Grouping is formed by Councillor Richard Brodie (Scottish Liberal Democrats) and the 3 members of the Independent Group.

 Elected members are part of council committees which meet regularly and you're welcome to attend most meetings.
 We publish a committee diary and meeting papers online online so you can see what will be discussed or what decisions were made.